duggiemitchell/cc-validator/README.md

    ```sh
    npm run dev
    ```
 2. Enter the credit card number you wish to validate.
+Here are some test cards for you to use: [Test Credit Card Account Numbers](https://www.paypalobjects.com/en_GB/vhelp/paypalmanager_help/credit_card_numbers.htm)
 3. The tool will display whether the credit card number is valid.